 "This book will be of interest to scholars and students of political science, history, and comparative politics.
 Journalists and policymakers will also final it useful."

-Partha Chatterjee Professor of Political Science and Director, Centre for Studies in Social Sciences, Calcutta
+Partha Chatterjee is Professor of Anthropology and South Asian Studies, Columbia University, and Honorary Professor, Centre for Studies in Social Sciences, Calcutta.

 Ira Katznelson is Professor of Political Science and History, Columbia University and Research Associate, Centre for History and Economics, Cambridge University